History of Sino-Russian relations: 1890s alliance

 Russian Finance Minister Sergei Witte controlled East Asian policy in the 1890s.
 His goal was the peaceful expansion of trade and the increase of Russian influence over China.
-Japan's greatly-expanded and -modernized military easily defeated the antiquated Chinese forces in the First Sino–Japanese War (1894–1895).
+Japan's greatly-expanded and modernized military easily defeated the antiquated Chinese forces in the First Sino–Japanese War (1894–1895).
 Russia now faced the choice of working with Japan, which had fairly good relations for some years, or acting as protector of China against Japan.
-Witte chose the latter policy, and in 1894 Russia joined Britain and France in forcing Japan to soften the peace terms that it had imposed on China.
+Witte chose the latter policy, and in 1894 Russia joined Germany and France in forcing Japan to soften the peace terms that it had imposed on China.
 Japan was forced to return the Liaodong Peninsula and Port Arthur (both territories in southeastern Manchuria, a Chinese province) to China.
 The new Russian role angered Tokyo, which decided that Russia was the main enemy in its quest to control Manchuria, Korea, and China.
 Witte underestimated Japan's growing economic and military power and exaggerated Russia's military prowess.

 Russia concluded an alliance with China in 1896 by the Li–Lobanov Treaty, with China a junior partner and practically a protectorate.
 It led in 1898 to an occupation and administration by Russian personnel and police of the entire Liaodong Peninsula and to a fortification of the ice-free Port Arthur.
 Since Russia was receiving large-loans from France, Witte used some of the funds to establish the Russo-Chinese Bank, which provided 100 million rubles for China to fund the reparations that it owed to Japan.
 Along with the International Commercial Bank of St-Petersburg, it became the conduit through which Russian capital was funneled into East Asia.
 Furthermore, the Russo-Chinese Bank bankrolled the Russian government's policies towards Manchuria and Korea.
 That enormous leverage allowed Russia to make strategic leases of key military ports and defense stations.
 The Chinese government ceded its concession rights for building and owning the new Chinese Eastern Railway, which was to cross northern Manchuria from the west to the east, to link Siberia with Vladivostok, and strengthen the military capabilities of the Russian forces in the Far East greatly.
 It was built in 1898 to 1903 and operated by the Russo-Chinese Bank and allowed Russia to become economically dominant in Manchuria, which was still nominally controlled by Peking.

 In 1899, the Boxer Rebellion broke out with Chinese nativist attacks on all foreigners.
 A large coalition of eleven major Western powers, led by Russia and Japan, sent an army to relieve their diplomatic missions in Peking and to take control of the Chinese capital.
 The Russian government used it as an opportunity to bring a substantial army into Manchuria, which became a fully-incorporated outpost of Russia in 1900.
 Japan started to prepare for a war with Russia over Korea and Manchuria.